Back to Library

 22

-Act of a person of mental illness.
+Act of a person of unsound mind

 23

-Act of a person incapable of judgment by reason of intoxication caused against his will.
+Act of a person incapable of judgment by reason of intoxication caused against his will

 24

-Offence requiring a particular intent or knowledge committed by one who is intoxicated.
+Offence requiring a particular intent or knowledge committed by one who is intoxicated

 25

-Act not intended and not known to be likely to cause death or grievous hurt, done by consent.
+Act not intended and not known to be likely to cause death or grievous hurt, done by consent

 26

-Act not intended to cause death, done by consent in good faith for person's benefit.
+Act not intended to cause death, done by consent in good faith for person’s benefit

 27